Nhildenbrand19/EC601_Project2/README.md

 # EC_601_Project2
 ## Product Definition
-The goal of this project is too create a simple sentiment analyzer regarding sports betting using the Twitter API demonstrated in the first part of this project.
-I want users to be able to use this product from two different perspectives.
-First, from the oddsmakers perspective, to analyze how people are feeling not only about upcoming games, but past games as well.
-There is alot that goes into creating odds and lines for sports games and this is just one component.
-Secondly, I want bettors to be able to see sentiment around games they are considering betting on.
-It will give them a better sense of how the public is feeling and may help push them one way or another in regards to their decisions.
+The goal of this project is too create both a simple sentiment analyzer regarding NFL games for each week using the Twitter API demonstrated in the first part of this project.
+This product will be able to be ran and output a text file that gives the favorites for each game based on power rankings each week.
+This can be used from both a fan perspective and a betting perspective.
+From a fan perspective, you can see if your team is favorited each and every week and from a betting perspective you can do the same, only using this information to decide what games to bet on.

 ## User Stories
-- As a better, I want to see the sentiment around a specific NFL game.
+- As a better, I want to see the predicted outcome around a specific NFL game.
-- As a better, I want to see what people are saying about the lines on and NFL game.
+- As a fan, I want to see if my team is the favorite this week.
-- As a better, I want to see who is injured for a specific team.
+- As a better, I want to use this information to help better make a decision on each game.
-- As an oddsmaker, I want to see who is injured for a specific team
+- As a fan, I want to be able to see how my is stacking up against the rest of the league based on evolving power rankings.

-- As an oddsmaker, I want to see how people are reacting to the odds put out on an NFL game.
+## The Product